 Linus Tan, Ph.D.

-I am an architecture and design academic at Swinburne University of Technology.
+I am an academic in architecture and design at Swinburne University of Technology.

-I research how architects and design teams think, behave, and learn, and how using Generative AI changes the way they think, behave, and learn.
+I research how architects and design teams think, behave, and learn.
+I also explore how Generative AI transforms their cognitive processes, behaviors, and learning methods.

 PS: My website is not finished always growing.